atif-dev/singlePrice-card/README.md

 # Frontend Mentor - Single price grid component

-This is a solution to the [Single price grid component](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
+This is a solution to the [Single price grid component](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc) by frontendmentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents